-Tethers exist as digital tokens built on bitcoin (Omni and Liquid Protocol), Ethereum, EOS and Tron blockchains.
-These transport protocols consist of open source software that interface with blockchains to allow for the issuance and redemption of cryptocurrency tokens, in this case, "tethers."
+Tethers exist as digital tokens built on bitcoin (Omni and Liquid Protocol), Ethereum, EOS, Tron and Algorand blockchains.
+These transport protocols consist of open source software that interface with blockchains to allow the issuance and redemption of cryptocurrency tokens, in this case, "tethers."

 Tether on the Ethereum blockchain, as an ERC20 token, is a newer transport layer, which now makes tether available in Ethereum smart contracts or decentralised applications on Ethereum.
 As a standard ERC20 token it can also be sent to any Ethereum address.